JensenLaura/lisflood-model/3_03_optLISFLOOD_reservoirs/index.md

 ## Reservoirs

->**To add**.
-The reservoir routine extracts the inflow from all pixels upstream.
-Reservoirs can be placed in the outlet of the catchment, and do not need to be moved one pixel downstream.

 ### Introduction

-This page describes the LISFLOOD reservoir routine, and how it is used.
+This page describes how LISFLOOD-OS models reservoirs.
+It starts with a [description of the reservoir routine](#Description-of-the-routine) introduced in LISFLOOD-OS version 5.
+Once the theory behind is understood, the subsequent sections explain the [input files](#Input-files), the [output files](#Output-files), and how it is configured in the [settings](#Settings) file.

-### Description of the reservoir routine
+### Description of the routine

 The LISFLOOD reservoir routine is, since version 5, an adaptaion of [Hanazaki et al. (2022)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021MS002944).
 In this routine, the reservoir release is a function of both the storage ($V_t$) and inflow ($I_t$) at the current time step.